Dynamic Objects

 Note

-We do not currently support recording controller inputs for the Enhanced Input plugin
+As of version 1.5.0, our SDK now supports recording controller inputs for the Enhanced Input plugin

 Alternatively, you can add several bindings to your Config/DefaultInput.ini file.
 Copy this file into your DefaultInput.ini file.